 Be prepared to see all types of game on this hunt.
 It is an incredible experience with the potential for trophy elk and mule deer.
 This outfitter does an amazing job of running a camp that is this remote.
-Get more information »

 These over-the-counter elk tags can be used anytime between mid-September and mid-November.
 September through early October is cool because you can hunt during the rut with your rifle and have a decent chance at a mule deer.
 Later in the season, the mule deer hunting gets better, so it also makes for a fun combo hunt.

-Glassing, spot-and-stalk and calling depending on the season.
+You’ll be glassing, and/or calling depending on the season.
 On a typical day, you will get up and eat a good, hot breakfast while glassing for game right from camp.
 Then you will ride out with your guide (usually two hunters per guide) and spend the day elk hunting.
 The guides will adapt the hunt to your needs.

 *Sometimes hunters will “spike out” from the main camp to reduce travel and access areas that get lower hunting pressure.

 We can guarantee that you will see game on this hunt… and most likely you will get a shot.
 As you can see from the pictures, this outfitter takes some nice 300″+ bulls every year.

 Thank you so much for all the info and help!
 I will get back with you soon as I can, we are looking at either Croatia or a South American safari.
 Outdoors international has turned into my go-to place to get me where I want.

 My sons killed nice warthog, impalas and trophy Kudus.
 The bonfire at night was relaxing, and the weather there for mid June was perfect!
 Not too cold and not too warm.
 Can’t wait to get the shoulder mounts and skulls back!